interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/intent-detection-2/intent-detection-2.md

 1. Open the [GPT3 for Intent Determination.ipynb](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/in_class_activities/intent-detection-2/GPT3_for_Intent_Determination.ipynbb).
 2. Choose `Runtime > Run all`.
 3. The Colab Notebook will ask "Permit this notebook to access your Google Drive files?".
+You should grant it permission.
 3. You may have to get your Intent annotation data from last time from Gradescope
 4. Scroll down to the "START HERE: Create a Prompt for Intent Detection" section of the notebook
 5. Complete the interactive annotation activity.
 It will save a JSON file to your Google drive.